deriv-bots/MT4-MT5-indicators-and-EA/README.md

 ## 🔧 What’s Inside

-This repo contains a collection of MT5/MT4 indicators designed for advanced forex and CFD trading.
+This repo contains a collection of MT5/MT4 indicators designed for advanced Forex and CFD trading.
 These indicators leverage strategies like:

 - ✅ Tick movement analysis
 - ✅ Last digit & candle pattern recognition